expanse-org/relay_cluster/docs/relay_api_spec_v2.md

 - `owner` - The owner address.
 - `thxHash` - The transaction hash.
-- `symbol` - The token symbol, like LRC, WEXP....
+- `symbol` - The token symbol, like PEX, WEXP....
 - `status` - The transaction status enum(pending, success, failed).
 - `txType` - The transaction type(approve, send, receive, convert...).
 - `pageIndex` - The pageIndex.